hgw8/fascinus/README.md

 ## Deployment

-1. Install Docker (required) and Docker Compose (optional, but strongly recommended)
+1. Install Docker (required) and Docker Compose (optional, but strongly recommended, following instructions assume its usage)
-2. Modify the info in the config block in `bot.js` to your taste.
+2. Copy `config/example.config.json` to `config/config.json` and modify the contents to your preference.
 3. Run `docker compose up` to begin.
 Append `-d` to start in the background and `--build` if you make any changes to any files

 ## Support